swerling/swiftemit/README.md

 # SwiftEmit

-Observer pattern for Swift, with similarities to nodejs EventEmitters and smalltalk 'Announcements.'
+Observer pattern for Swift, with similarities to nodejs EventEmitters and to Smalltalk 'Announcements.'

-Unifies and simplifies event handling for swift objects, NS KVO events, NSNotificationCenter events, etc.
+Unifies and simplifies event handling for swift objects, NS KVO events, NSNotificationCenter events, etc. (see examples below)

-Usage for NS KVO, NotificationCenter, and CoreMotion events shown further down.

-To use swift emit on swift classes, you need to:
+To use SwiftEmit, you need to:
-* Define some event payload types
+* Define some event types
-* Emit instances of those payloads
-* Create event handlers and bind them to events by payload type
+* Create handlers for those events
+* Emit those events

-##### Define some event payload types
+##### Define some event types
 ```
 class ColorChange {
   color: String
 }
 ```

-Payloads can be instances of Any type, but typically will by objects (class instances), structs, or enum values.
+Events can be instances of Any type, but typically will be class instances, struct instances, or enum values.

-##### Emit instances of those payload types
+##### Emit instances of those events

 ```
 class MyClass: EmitterClass {